section-engineering-education/engineering-education/content/articles/a-beginners-guide-on-how-to-become-a-blockchain-developer/index.md

 1. Bitcoin blockchain

 This is the distributed ledger powering the Bitcoin cryptocurrency.
 This blockchain uses [Proof-of-Work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work) as its consensus mechanism.
 Recently, this consensus mechanism has been a bone of contention as PoW uses a lot of energy.
+You can read more about it [here](https://www.cnet.com/personal-finance/heres-how-much-energy-it-really-takes-to-mine-bitcoin-and-why-people-are-concerned/).

 The bitcoin blockchain doesn't have any other usage other than powering the cryptocurrency, Bitcoin.